 A wild kitten is very curious about the fire and will keep me company-as long I keep my distance.
 The flames and warmth, seem to put us both in a trance, of sorts.
 It acts as a natural tranquilizer and strands us both in silence.

 Supper is late on the days I burn leaves and branches.
-I do not dare leave something cooking on the stove while a fire burns brightly in the kitchen garden.
-Small fires have a way of making one forget everything else in the world-especially time.
-Pine cones. which are handy for starting a fire, produce flames that are blue and green.
-I am convinced that the most diligent can not bear to look away from the fire when pine cones are burning.
+I do not dare leave something cooking on the stove while a fire burns brightly in the kitchen garden, for small fires have a way of making one forget everything else in the world-especially time.
+Pine cones, which are handy for starting a fire, produce flames that are blue and green.
+I am convinced that even the most diligent can not bear to look away from the fire when pine cones are burning.

 I can not harbor resentment in the presence of a fire brightly burning in the kitchen garden.
 Under a sky scattered with diamonds I feel small, yet valuable.
 My perspective shifts and I have a sense of well-being as the flames seem to induce a trance, of sorts.
 The cares of the world seem to “go up in smoke” along with the branches from the old apple tree.

 Lately, when a day ends, I declare its’ beauty and feel certain it is the “fairest of all”.
 Then the next day unfolds, just as worthy as the one before it.
 The sweet, bright light of October acts as a tonic and hinders any chance of weariness.
 Nothing seems impossible under an October sky-in fact it is a good time for “wishful thinking”.